NYC 311 Noise Complaint Checklist: What to Include So It Gets Taken Seriously

 - Brief impact statement

-Include objective details
+Include clear details

 When possible, include: